-Rhetoric by some leaders not conducive to peace: PM slams Imran Khan in phone call with Trump
+Pakistan’s anti-India rhetoric not good for regional peace: Modi tells Trump

+Pakistan’s anti-India rhetoric not good for regional peace: PM Modi tells Trump

-New Delhi, Aug 19: Prime Minister Narendra Modi had a telephone conversation today with US President Donald Trump.
-They spoke about bilateral and regional matters.
+New Delhi, Aug 19: Prime Minister Narendra Modi on Monday held a telephonic conversation with US President Donald Trump, and conveyed that extreme rhetoric and incitement to anti-India violence by certain leaders in the region was not conducive to peace.

 In the context of the regional situation, the Prime Minister stated that extreme rhetoric and incitement to anti-India violence by certain leaders in the region was not conducive to peace.